alejandrojuria/tightbinder/paper.md

 ---
-title: 'tightbinder: A Python package for semi-empirical electronic structure calculations of crystalline and disordered solids'
+title: 'tightbinder: A Python package for semi-empirical tight-binding models of crystalline and disordered solids'
 tags:
   - Python
   - condensed matter physics